 The more comfortable you are with the word no as a possible outcome, the more likely you are to get a yes.

-This is one of those counterintuitive, magical Sales 101 strategies that I wish I had learned earlier on in my own selling career.
+This is one of those counterintuitive, magical Sales 101 strategies that I wish I had learned earlier on in my own full time sales career.
 When you’re only trying to get a yes from a prospect, you’re putting tremendous pressure on the situation, and as a result, that prospect is actually more likely not to buy from you.
 Only prospects won’t want to disappoint you, so instead of telling you no, they’ll just say what they think you want to hear, which is some version of, “Hey, this is great.
 Let me get back to you in a couple of weeks.”